Colonial (Amtrak train): Previous service

-By the time Amtrak took over intercity passenger service in the United States on May 1, 1971, the Chesapeake and Ohio Railway (C&O) served Newport News with three daily round trips: the Charlottesville–Newport News sections of the George Washington and Fast Flying Virginian / Sportsman, plus a Newport News–Richmond trip.
+By the time Amtrak took over intercity passenger service in the United States on May 1, 1971, the Chesapeake & Ohio Railway (C&O) served Newport News with three daily round trips: the Charlottesville–Newport News sections of the George Washington and Fast Flying Virginian / Sportsman, plus a Newport News–Richmond trip.
 Amtrak kept only one daily round trip to Newport News — a section of the Washington–Cincinnati George Washington.
 The George Washington was combined with the James Whitcomb Riley on July 12, 1971, to provide through service to Chicago.

 The Newport News section was lightly used — usually not filling a single coach—and passengers between the Tidewater region and the Northeast had to transfer at Charlottesville.
 The March 25, 1975 introduction of the Chicago–Norfolk Mountaineer satisfied a federal mandate for Amtrak to provide service between Cincinnati and the Tidewater.
 Following studies that indicated a market for direct service between the Tidewater and the Northeast, Amtrak replaced the Riley section with the New York City–Newport News Colonial on June 15, 1976.
 The Colonial served as an extension of the southbound Mount Vernon (which was already called Colonial on Saturdays) and the northbound Betsy Ross.
 It used new Amfleet coaches, unlike the aging ex-C&O passenger cars used on the Riley.